giladbarnea/ti/comparison.md

 All the tools I've used feel like they manage _me_ in some sense.
 I need to report to _them_, and do things in a such a way that their logs make sense at the end of the day.

-`dont-ask-me` is built with the assumption that you can do whatever you want, as long as you get the job done.
+`timefred` is built with the assumption that you can do whatever you want, as long as you get the job done.

 Remembering to announce the moment you start or stop working, or needing to edit entries, is just another form of work.